FabianoManetti/risk_Analysis_Public_Transport/README.md

 https://risk-analysis-public-transport-dashboard.onrender.com/

-Som of the results can be summarized as follows:
+Some of the results can be summarized as follows:

 * `Female` victims are the **majority group** in terms of incidents;
 * `Adults` were more **involved in incidents** during the period of observation;